immersivecognition/unity-experiment-framework/README.md

 ## Get started
 0. Read over this Readme and the [paper](https://doi.org/10.3758/s13428-019-01242-0) to understand UXF.

 1. Import the latest ```UXF.unitypackage``` [release](https://github.com/immersivecognition/unity-experiment-framework/releases/latest) to your existing Unity project.
+(Drag the file into your project.)

-2. The UXF Setup Wizard will launch (or via the top menu: UXF > UXF Wizard) - Use it to fix .NET compatibility issues.
+2. The UXF Setup Wizard will launch (or via the top menu: UXF > UXF Wizard) - Use it to fix any .NET compatibility issues.

 3. Open an example scene.
+(UXF -> Examples -> Advanced -> AdvancedExample)

 4. Press play, and use the UI to create a new participant list in an appropriate directory.